frequency-chain/frequency/designdocs/user-handles.md

 Support user ability to choose any valid handle and select a suffix from a set of options allowed by the chain.
 Ensure handles and suffixes are unique and non-conflicting.
-Make the system resistant to namespace exhaustion and race conditions.
+Make the system resistant to namespace exhaustion, homoglyphs and race conditions.
 Make the system easy to use and integrate with existing UI and wallet systems.

 ## Proposal